+Category 1: Planning and Implementation Applicants

-- Describe the nature and scope of the substance use disorder and related criminal justice involvement challenges for veterans in the jurisdiction.
-Include data on race, ethnicity, age, gender, arrest volume (i.e., specifics of the general arrestee population, including the percentage screened for VTC and what percentage of those are admitted), and crime patterns for adult defendants.. - Explain the problems with the current court's response to cases involving substance use disorders; identify how and to what extent the proposed program will address the current arrest volume; and describe how the current number of treatment slots meets the needs of anticipated referrals.
-Describe current resources and gaps to address the needs of persons to be served. - Describe the proposed target population, including criminogenic risk level (high, medium, low), substance use disorder treatment need, and the average jail or prison sentence that potential participants face, if any.
-Provide the target number of people for whom services will be provided under this program during the grant award period (48 months). - Describe the jurisdiction's commitment to creating a mechanism that prioritizes court resources and services for veterans with high criminogenic risk and treatment need, including persons with repeat criminal justice involvement and substance use disorders. - Describe any current planning or coordination with related projects to show that the jurisdiction is preparing to plan and implement a veterans treatment court.
+Describe the nature and scope of substance use for individuals in the jurisdiction, including criminal justice contacts.
+Include data on race, ethnicity, age, gender, arrest volume (i.e., specifics of the general arrestee population, including the percentage screened for drug court and what percentage of those are admitted into drug court), and crime patterns for adult defendants.

-• Describe the immediate issues that the VTC grant will address.
+Explain the problems with the current court's response to cases involving substance use; identify how and to what extent the proposed program will address the current arrest volume; and describe how the current number of treatment slots meets the needs of anticipated referrals.
 Describe current resources and gaps to address the needs of persons to be served.

-The applicant is encouraged to incorporate the evidence-based program principles included in NADCP's best practice standards and to specify which standard(s) will be addressed and how the standard(s) will be implemented.
-The applicant should also refer to the allowable uses of funds discussion.
-In addition, the proposed enhancements should include criminal justice-related needs and can also include enhancing treatment and relapse prevention support services.
+Describe the proposed target population, including the criminogenic risk levels (high, medium, low), substance use disorder treatment and recovery needs, and the average jail or prison sentence that potential participants

+Page 14 of 32 O-BJA-2022-171041 face, if any.
+Provide the target number of people for whom services will be provided under this program during the grant award period (48 months).
+Describe how the applicant will prioritize court resources and services for individuals with high criminogenic risk and treatment need, including persons with repeat criminal justice involvement and substance use disorders.
+Describe a plan for assessing and enhancing capacity to ensure equity and inclusion in drug court service.

+Describe any current planning or coordination with related projects that shows the jurisdiction is preparing to plan and implement an adult drug court.

+Category 2: Enhancement Applicants

+Describe the current operation of the adult drug court, addressing:

+- Referral, screening, and assessment process

+- Eligibility requirements

+- Target population

+- Current capacity

-- Describe the current operation of the veterans treatment court, addressing: - · Referral, screening, and assessment process - Eligibility requirements - Target Population - Current Capacity - Length and Phases of the program - · Case management process - Community supervision - Recovery support services delivery plan, including vocational and/or educational and transitional housing services - Family support services - Strategies to prevent and respond to risk for overdose - Judicial supervision - Process for randomized drug testing - Incentives and sanctions - Graduation requirements and expulsion criteria (include which VTC members are present when it is decided and communicated that a participant is terminated from the program) - Restitution costs and all fees required for program participation - Describe the mechanism that prioritizes court resources and services for individuals with high criminogenic risk and treatment need, including persons with repeat criminal justice involvement and substance use disorders. - Indicate whether the VTC team to be funded has received training on the VTC model.
-Describe current efforts and planning that document that the jurisdiction is ready to implement and/or enhance its veterans treatment court. - Identify the treatment service(s) and/or practice(s) available for participants, including access to MAT services, and how those services are currently monitored or will be monitored for quality and effectiveness.
-Discuss the evidence that shows the drug and other treatment service(s) and/or practice(s) are evidence-based and effective with the target population.
+- · Length and phases of the program

+- Case management process

+- Community supervision

+- Recovery support services delivery plan, including vocational and/or educational and transitional housing services

+- Family support services

+- Strategies to prevent and respond to risk for overdose

+- Judicial supervision

+- Process for randomized drug testing

+- Incentives and sanctions

+- Graduation requirements and expulsion criteria (include which drug court members are present when it is decided and communicated that a participant is terminated from the program)

+- · Restitution costs and all fees required for program participation

+Describe the mechanism that prioritizes court resources and services for individuals with high criminogenic risk and treatment need, including persons with repeat criminal justice involvement and substance use disorders.
+Describe how the applicant will assess and enhance capacity to ensure equity and inclusion in drug court services.

+Indicate whether the drug court team to be funded has received training on the drug court model.
+Describe current efforts and planning that document the jurisdiction is ready to enhance an adult drug court.

+Identify the treatment service(s) and/or practice(s) available for participants, including access to MAT services (medication plus counseling), and how those services are currently monitored or will be monitored for quality and effectiveness.
+Discuss the evidence that shows the drug and other treatment service (s) and/or practice(s) are evidence-based and effective with the target population.
 If the evidence is limited or nonexistent for the target population, provide other information to support the intervention selection.
 Provide local data and any evaluation findings that demonstrate the program's impact with regard to participant recidivism and functional outcomes.